 Finally - are you carving a pumpkin or squash this All Hallows’ Eve?
 If so, make sure you don’t throw it in the bin afterwards.

-Squirrels, foxes, badgers, birds and other wild creatures all appreciate a pumpkin snack, so pop it at the bottom of the garden instead and let them enjoy it.
+Squirrels, foxes, badgers and birds all appreciate a pumpkin snack, so pop it out in the garden instead and let them enjoy it.